ZhouQiangwei/pydmtools/README.md

 {'version': 61951, 'nLevels': 1, 'nBasesCovered': 2669, 'minVal': 0, 'maxVal': 1, 'sumData': 128.4087, 'sumSquared': 97.2676}
 ```

-The header also reports a `type` bitmask that signals which metadata fields are present in each record. pydmtools derives a
+The header also reports a `type` bitmask derived directly from the DM header
+`version`.
+Each bit mirrors the layout flags used by the dmtools C library so
+you can tell whether the file actually stores coverage, strand, context, and
+other metadata before trying to read them. pydmtools also derives a `fields`
-`fields` list from this bitmask so you can see exactly what the DM file stores (for example `['end', 'coverage', 'strand',
+list from this bitmask so you can see exactly what the DM file stores (for
-'context', 'id']`).
-The raw mask uses the following module-level constants:
+example `['end', 'coverage', 'strand', 'context', 'id']`).
+The raw mask uses the
+following module-level constants:

 * `BM_COVER` (coverage values)
 * `BM_STRAND` (strand flags)